Tijnwy/DataIII/README.md

 # DataIII

-Makes use of the movie database https://www.themoviedb.org/
+Makes use of the movie database API https://www.themoviedb.org/